jaredhancock31/quickstart-amazon-eks-cluster-resource-provider/docs/resourcesvpcconfig.md

 #### SecurityGroupIds

-Specify one or more security groups for the cross-account elastic network interfaces that Amazon EKS creates to use to allow communication between your worker nodes and the Kubernetes control plane.
-If you don't specify a security group, the default security group for your VPC is used.
+Specify one or more security groups for the cross-account elastic network interfaces that Amazon EKS creates to allow communication between worker nodes and the Kubernetes control plane.
+If you don't specify a security group, the default VPC security group is used.

 _Required_: No